top of page

 It was storytelling across niches, shaping each brand’s voice so it resonated with its world.
 Scrappy, glamorous, very well-fed (preach the bi-monthly restaurant photo shoots) and proof that small teams can pull off big-league impact.

-Cheval Blanc Paris > Fitzgerald Paris >
+Cheval Blanc Paris > Fitzgerald & Abstinence >

 Semester Abroad in Advertising